 Is Laser Hair Removal Safe?

-What Makes Laser Hair Removal A Safe Procedure?
+What Makes Laser Hair Removal Safe?

 Things To Do To Enhance the Safety of Laser Hair Removal

 - Avoid fake tanning 3-4 weeks before your laser treatment.

-- Stay away from the gym for a day or two after your laser treatment.
-This is to avoid creating a warm environment that favors bacteria multiplication which can cause infections to the treated area.
+- You want to avoid creating a warm environment that favors bacteria multiplication which can cause infections in the treated area.

 Minor Side Effects of Laser Hair Removal

-Most cosmetic procedures are associated with minor side effects and these effects also vary in different individuals.
-Luckily, with laser hair removal treatment you don't have to worry about experiencing major side effects.
-The minor side effects associated with laser hair removal:
+Most cosmetic procedures are associated with minor side effects, and these effects also vary in different individuals.
+Luckily, you don't have to worry about experiencing significant side effects with laser hair removal treatment.

 Slight Temporary Irritation

-Normally, your problems should subside a few hours after laser exposure.
-During that time,(if you experience swelling) we recommend using ice packs for pain and swelling.
+Typically, your problems should subside a few hours after laser exposure.
+However, we recommend using ice packs for pain and swelling during that time (if you experience swelling).
 Also, if you feel that your symptoms are worsening, we recommend calling a doctor.

-Serious but Rare Side Effects Associated With Laser Hair Removal Treatment
+Serious but Rare Side Effects Associated With Laser Hair Removal

 - Crusting and blistering – occur from sunlight exposure right after laser use.